 Before we get into the nitty-gritty of formatting an SD card using CMD, there are some concepts you need to understand.

-An SD card is storage media common on devices such as digital cameras, cell phones, laptops, baby monitors, and many more devices.
+An SD card is storage media common on digital cameras, cell phones, laptops, baby monitors, and many more devices.
 The card is small and portable.
-This portability makes it ideal to transfer data between devices.
+This portability makes it ideal for transferring data between devices.

 There are two main reasons you may need to format an SD card:

 CMD is an abbreviation for Command.
 It is a common reference to the Windows Command Prompt, a powerful interpreter that executes commands once entered by the user.
 Its executable command is cmd.exe.
 There are several ways to launch CMD depending on your Windows version.
 In Windows 10, typing Command Prompt in the Windows search bar at the bottom left of a Windows PC will launch the program.

 The Command Prompt is a powerful utility that gets things done when other methods fail.
 Below are CD card issues that CMD can quickly resolve.